zxue2/dynamo/components/src/dynamo/mocker/README.md

 - `--speedup-ratio`: Speed multiplier for token generation (default: 1.0).
 Higher values make the simulation engines run faster
 - `--data-parallel-size`: Number of data parallel workers to simulate (default: 1)
 - `--num-workers`: Number of mocker workers to launch in the same process (default: 1).
 All workers share the same tokio runtime and thread pool
+- `--is-prefill-worker` / `--is-decode-worker`: Whether the worker is a prefill or decode worker for disaggregated deployment.
+If not specified, mocker will be in aggregated mode.

 ### Example with individual arguments (vLLM-style):
 ```bash